 - Grandparents may want to visit the college.
 They might participate in Family Weekend, or, depending on distance, make a visit to have lunch or dinner with the student or attend a sporting or cultural event.
-The student may enjoy showing off his new “home” to his grandparents, and they will be able to better visualize his environment.
+The student may enjoy showing off his new “home” to their grandparents, and they will be able to better visualize the student’s environment.

 - Grandparents can stay in touch through all of the normal modes of contact – snail mail (student’s love to find something in their mailboxes), care packages, e-mail, and yes, maybe even Facebook!

 - Students and grandparents may have phone (or Facetime or Skype) conversations.
 Grandparents can often offer a different perspective on issues than parents.
 Students are sometimes even more comfortable talking about personal concerns with grandparents.
 One study found that as many as 62% of college students communicated with a grandparent a few times per month.